ruuda/blog/posts/ai-alignment-starter-pack.md

- * [The Other A<!---->I Alignment Problem: Mesa-Optimizers and Inner Alignment][miles-mesa] by Robert Miles is a very clear explanation of optimizers, mesa-optimizers, and why deception is an optimal strategy for a mesa-optimizer.
+ * [The Other A<!---->I Alignment Problem: Mesa-Optimizers and Inner Alignment][miles-mesa] by Robert Miles is a very clear explanation of optimizers, mesa-optimizers, and why deception can be an optimal strategy for a mesa-optimizer.
    The follow-up videos are also worth watching:
    [Deceptive Misaligned Mesa-Optimisers?
 It’s More Likely Than You Think…][miles-likely], and [We Were Right!
 Real Inner Misalignment][miles-right].
- * [Deceptively Aligned Mesa-Optimizers: It’s Not Funny If I Have To Explain It][acx-mesa] by Scott Alexander.
+ * [Deceptively Aligned Mesa-Optimizers: It’s Not Funny If I Have To Explain It][acx-mesa] by Scott Alexander explains the meme about this topic.

 [mesa]:         https://www.alignmentforum.org/tag/mesa-optimization
 [miles-mesa]:   https://www.youtube.com/watch?v=bJLcIBixGj8